Home Inspection Facts

 Attending The Inspection

 You will need to work fast to set the inspection appointment within the contract time frame.
-You will need to clear your schedule to attend the inspection.
-I believe your real estate agent should accompany you during the inspection but not all agents agree on this.
+You will need to clear your schedule to attend the inspection summary time.
+I believe your real estate agent should accompany you during the inspection summary but not all agents agree on this.
 Sellers should accommodate an inspection request because they are aware you are working with a service company that needs to set a specific appointment.

 A good inspector should be able to complete the inspection within a reasonable time frame, depending on the size of the property.
 Although we can't force the sellers to be out of their home during an inspection, most agents convince them that they shouldn't be there.